mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-epub.md

 ### id

-The unique identifier of the novel, used to generate a unique identifier for the EPUB file.
+The unique identifier of the novel, used to generate the unique identifier of the EPUB file.
 Must consist of letters, numbers, and underscores.

 ### title